Jmac217/hugotest/content/posts/Using-GraphQL-and-Express-js-to-Query-Users-from-MySQL-Database/index.md

 >**[Docker](https://www.docker.com/)** is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
 By doing so, Docker aims to eliminate the "works on my machine" problem.

->**[Podman](https://podman.io/)** is a tool used to run and manage containers, similar to Docker.
+>**[Podman](https://podman.io/)** is a tool used to run and manage containers, which should work in every way that Docker does to my knowlege.
 It allows developers to easily package and deploy applications in lightweight containers, making it easier to manage and deploy applications in different environments.
 Podman is a standalone tool, meaning it does not require a daemon to run, making it more secure and efficient than Docker.

 # Now let's just dive in, shall we?